ckeditor/ckeditor5/docs/tutorials/abbreviation-plugin-tutorial/abbreviation-plugin-level-3.md

 ## Demo

-{@snippet framework/abbreviation-level-3}
+{@snippet tutorials/abbreviation-level-3}

 ## Final code

 If you got lost at any point, this is [the final implementation of the plugin](https://github.com/ckeditor/ckeditor5-tutorials-examples/tree/main/abbreviation-plugin/part-3).
-You can paste the code from different files into your project, or clone and install the whole thing, and it will run out-of-the-box.
+You can paste the code from different files into your project, or clone and install the whole thing, and it will run out of the box.

 <info-box>
 	**What's next?**